What to Do When You Feel Like You Have No Purpose

 The emptiness is not dramatic.
 It is quiet.
 A dull ache that sits behind everything you do.
 The nagging sense that you are taking up space without filling it.
 Going through days without going toward anything.

-Here is what you need to hear: The feeling of having no purpose is not the same as actually having no purpose.
+Hear this clearly: the feeling of having no purpose is not the same as actually having no purpose.
+The feeling is real.
+The conclusion it draws is wrong.

 Why You Feel Purposeless

-1. You Are Confusing Purpose with Clarity
+1. You're Confusing Purpose with Clarity

+You have a purpose.
+You just cannot see it yet.
 These are not the same thing.
 A treasure buried in a field is still a treasure — even before it is found.
-Your purpose exists whether or not you have identified it.
+Your purpose exists whether or not you've identified it.

-"For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them."
-(Ephesians 2:10, KJV)
+“For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”

+The absence of clarity is not the absence of calling.
+It is a discovery problem, not an existence problem.
 Those good works were ordained before you were born.
 They are there — whether you can see them today or not.

-2. You Are in a Transition Season
+2. You're in a Transition Season

+Sometimes the feeling of purposelessness is actually the feeling of between.
 The old season ended.
-The new one has not started.
-And the space in between feels like nothing — like you are floating without direction.
+The new one hasn't started.
+The space in between feels like nothing — like you're floating without direction.

+But transitions are not nothing.
+They are their own season.
+And they're often the most formative periods of a person's life.
 Moses spent 40 years in a transition between Egypt and the burning bush.
 It felt like nothing.
 It was everything.

 3. Depression Is Suppressing It

-If you are depressed, the problem is not that you lack purpose.
-It is that the depression is sitting on top of your ability to feel it.
-Finding calling when you are depressed requires treating the depression first.
+Depression doesn't just affect mood.
+It affects motivation, desire, interest, and the ability to see meaning in anything.
+If you're depressed, the problem isn't that you lack purpose — it's that depression is sitting on top of your ability to feel it.
+Finding calling when you're depressed requires treating the depression first.
+And if you're in crisis, call or text 988 (the Suicide & Crisis Lifeline) — free, confidential, 24/7.

-4. You Have Been Living Someone Else's Purpose
+4. You've Been Living Someone Else's Purpose

-And now that it has fallen apart — or you have walked away from it — you feel like you have nothing.
+Maybe you had a sense of direction — but it wasn't yours.
+It was your parents' dream.
+Your church's expectation.
+Your culture's script.
+And now that it has fallen apart — or you've walked away from it — you feel like you have nothing.
 But what you actually lost was someone else's purpose.
 Your own is still waiting to be uncovered.

-5. You Are Defining Purpose Too Narrowly
+5. You're Defining Purpose Too Narrowly

-If purpose means "a career that changes the world" — most people will feel purposeless.
+If purpose means a career that changes the world, most people will feel purposeless.
 Because that definition excludes the vast majority of meaningful work.

 What if purpose includes: